learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 In the cell below, display the population values for the first 5 rows in the DataFrame.

-Just to be extra sure, let's check the value counts to see how many times each unqiue value shows up in the dataset.
+Just to be extra sure, let's check the value counts to see how many times each unique value shows up in the dataset.
 We'll only look at the top 5.

 In the cell below, print out the top 5 `value_counts()` of the population column of the DataFrame.

 Clearly, this data should be stored as a numeric type, not a categorical type.

-### 5a) Reformat the Population Column as an Integer
+### 5 a) Reformat the Population Column as an Integer
 As stands, not all values will be able to be reformated as integers.
 Most of the cells in the the `Population` column contain integer values, but the entire column is currently encoded in string format because some cells contain the string `"Not Applicable"`.

 We need to remove these rows before we can cast the Population column to an Integer data type.